800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 | Also known as | Flat-top OSFP |

-That 9.5mm standardized height is critical.
-It’s roughly half the height of IHS modules, enabling higher port density in space-constrained environments like PCIe adapter cards.
+That 9.5mm height is critical.
+It's roughly half the height of IHS modules, enabling higher port density in PCIe NICs, DPUs, and adapter cards.

 How RHS Thermal Management Works

-RHS shifts thermal engineering responsibility from the module to the host system:
+RHS shifts thermal engineering responsibility from module manufacturer to host system designer:

 - Heat generation — Same as IHS: 12-17W typical, up to 30W for high-power modules

-- TIM interface — Thermal interface material (paste, pad, or phase-change) bridges the module top to the riding heat sink or cold plate
+- TIM interface — Thermal interface material bridges module to heatsink or cold plate

-- Host-side dissipation — The riding heat sink handles convective cooling (air) or the cold plate handles liquid cooling
+- Host dissipation — Riding heat sink (air) or cold plate (liquid) handles cooling

-Unified thermal management — In systems like NICs and DPUs, the transceiver shares a thermal solution with the host silicon.
-One heat sink or cold plate covers everything, reducing complexity and enabling integrated thermal design.
+In NICs/DPUs, transceiver shares thermal solution with host silicon.
+One heat sink covers everything, reducing complexity.

 The RHS Cage Difference

-Here’s the critical compatibility point: RHS modules require RHS-specific cages.
-The OSFP MSA specifies different positive stop geometries between standard OSFP (IHS) and OSFP-RHS cages.
-These mechanical keys physically prevent cross-insertion:
+Critical: RHS modules require RHS-specific cages.
+The OSFP MSA specifies different positive stops that physically prevent cross-insertion:

-- IHS modules are too tall to fit in RHS cages
+- IHS modules are too tall (13-21mm) to fit in RHS cages

-- RHS modules would have inadequate thermal contact in standard cages (no riding heat sink)
+- RHS modules lack thermal contact in standard cages

-Part 4: IHS vs RHS — The Complete Comparison
+⚖️ 5.
+IHS vs RHS: The Complete Comparison

 | Max power (1.6T) | 42.9W | 42.9W |